 Text prompts.
 Participants in the dynamic norm condition will read the following text:

-“In 2020, 33% of British people - a figure increasing every year over the previous 5 years - successfully engaged in one or more of the following behaviours to eat less meat:
+“More and more people in the UK are changing.
+In 2020, 33% of British people - a figure increasing every year over the previous 5 years - successfully engaged in one or more of the following behaviours to eat less meat:

 Eating small portions of meat